bics/CoffeeHouse/README.md

     * Snippets generated using Chatgpt:
         * tables.html image selector for new table creation
         * Styling for the above image selector
+        * Hiding form field when creating new tables

 ### Content